SwiftfulThinking/SwiftfulRouting/README.md

 # SwiftfulRouting  🤙

-A native, declarative framework for programattic navigation (routing) in SwiftUI applications, fully decoupled from the View.
+A native, declarative framework for programmatic navigation (routing) in SwiftUI applications, fully decoupled from the View.

 **Setup time:** 1 minute